atalantus/The-Adaptive-Radix-Tree/Implementation/README.md

 The implementation is specific for 32 bit keys and uses pointer tagging to store the last byte as a child pointer.
 ### H-Trie
+**A 256-way trie stored in a single hash-table.**

+Does not support range queries.

 ### Sorted List
 **Stores a specific range of keys in a sorted list.**